aldendirks/discinaceae_phylogenomics/README.md

 * Under the "Classes" tab, I like to change the color of Fungi to something that pops and is easy to trace, like neon yellow.
 Change the color of any class by selecting the color next to the text.
 * Bold the Fungi dots so they are easier to see by clicking the box on the left.
 * Right click to finalize your the selection after you click around the fungi blobs.
 * I'd recommend using an external mouse to make your selections.
-It is easy to make an accidental right click when you are clicking with a trackpad
+It is easy to make an accidental right click when you are clicking with a trackpad.

 Finally, finish the kmers module and generate a consensus sequence.
 Note, the ESOM selected class ID is set to "6" within the script.
 While this should usually be the correct class, you might need to change it so it matches your selection.